Pioneer Hockey History

 Hill played in the Central Catholic Conference, in which it would be a member until 1976.
 At the time, the CCC and Minnesota Independent School League hosted an eight team postseason tournament called the Minnesota Prep School Tournament.
 Hill improved to 3rd in the CCC thus qualifying for the tournament in 1962.

 In 1964, Hill played in its first postseason championship game, losing to Blake 4-2.
-The next year, the team had its finest season to date, going 18-2-1 during the regular season and sharing the CCC championship with St. Agnes.
+The next year, the team had its finest season to date, going 20-3-2 with the school's first standout, Bill Klatt, leading the way to a CCC co-championship with St. Agnes.
 In that year, the MN Prep School Tournament was replaced by the State Catholic Tournament, which matched the top six teams from the CCC against outstate powers Duluth Cathedral and Crookston Cathedral.
 Hill made the final again, but lost in double overtime to Duluth Cathedral.
 The next day, they played MISL champion Blake to a 0-0 tie at Williams Arena in the Twin City private school championship game.

 The 1970s

 The program made strides during the ‘60s, but really reached elite status after the arrival of Andre Beaulieu as coach prior to the 1968 season.
 The Pioneers won the new Independent State Tournament in 1970 as Hill and 1972 as Hill-Murray.
 Their run was interrupted only by a 4-2 loss in the 1971 championship game to their nemesis at the time, Blake.
 The 1971 team finished the regular season at 23-0-1, including victories over MSHSL tournament entries Alexander Ramsey and St. Paul Johnson.
-Dave Langevin, a 1972 graduate, was part of a superb defensive core in those years and later had his name engraved on the Stanley Cup four times as part of the New York Islanders’ dynasty of the early ‘80s.
+That collection of players stands out even among the many stars in the program's history, with four future D1 defensemen and the state's leading scorer, Pat Conroy.

 Hill won the CCC outright for the first time in 1970 and never relinquished the title.
 They were part of the Minnesota Independent School Hockey League for one year only in 1977 before joining the St. Paul City Conference.
 For the decade, the school won every conference and region championship, winning all four independent regional games and going 20-0 in Section 3 play after 1975.
 The Section 3 streak would be stopped at 26 games in 1981, the first time in 20 years that Hill-Murray did not play in a postseason state tournament.